megatron-uk/GogScraper/Readme.md

                         Ignore all titles that start before this letter (use to skip initial games in a partially scraped --roms folder) --rom ROM             Ignore all other titles found and process this rom filename only (use to process only one game in the --roms folder).
-File extension not required.
+File extension IS required.
 ```

 *Note: If you do not already have a gamelist.xml file for your desktop game collection, this tool will generate one for you, to the EmulationStation specification, based on the results it finds.*